 Okay, now let’s take a look at the microcontroller.

 The above block diagram shows a microcontroller system in general.
 What’s the primary difference you see?
 All the support devices like Read-only memory, Read-Write memory, Timer, Serial interface, I/O ports are internal.
 There is no need for interfacing these support devices and this saves a lot of time for the individual who creates the system.
 Did you get the basic understanding?
 A microcontroller is nothing but a microprocessor system with all support devices integrated inside a single chip.
 There is no need for any external interfacing in a microcontroller unless you desire to create something beyond the limit, like interfacing an external memory or DAC/ADC unit, etc. To make this microcontroller function, you need to give a DC power supply, a reset circuit and a quartz crystal (system clock) from an external source.

-Okay, so we have an idea about the basic difference between a microprocessor and microcontroller.
-Now lets compare some features of both systems.
+Okay, so we have an idea about the basic difference between a microprocessor and a microcontroller.
+Now, let’s compare some features of both systems.

-As you already know, support devices are external in a microprocessor based system where as support devices are internal for a micro controller.
-Micro controllers offer software protection where as micro processor base system fails to offer a protection system.
+As you already know, support devices are external in a microprocessor-based system where as support devices are internal for a microcontroller.
+Micro controllers offer software protection where a microprocessor base system fails to offer a protection system.
 This is made possible in microcontrollers by locking the on-chip program memory which makes it impossible to read using an external circuit.
 Okay!
 So that are basic differences, now you can come up with some more.
-As we need to interface support devices externally in a microprocessor based system, time required to build the circuit will be more, the size will be more and power consumption will be more in a microprocessor based system compared to microcontroller.
+As we need to interface support devices externally in a microprocessor-based system, the time required to build the circuit will be more, the size will be more and power consumption will be more in a microprocessor-based system compared to the microcontroller.